Coelopidae

-The Coelopidae or kelp flies are a family of Acalyptratae flies (order Diptera), they are sometimes also called seaweed flies, though both terms are used for a number of seashore Diptera.
+The Coelopidae or kelp flies are a family of Acalyptratae flies (order Diptera), they are sometimes also called seaweed flies, although both terms are used for a number of seashore Diptera.
 Fewer than 40 species occur worldwide.
 The family is found in temperate areas, with species occurring in the southern Afrotropical, Holarctic, and Australasian (which has the most species) regions.

 Family characteristics

 Coelopids are small to medium-sized (2.5–9 mm, usually 4–7 mm), robust flies, predominantly with a flat body and darkly coloured.
 Coelopidae species are usually densely bristly or hairy.
 Their eyes are small.
 The arista is bare to pubescent.
 Ocelli and ocellar bristles are present.
 The postvertical bristles are parallel or converge.
 The two pairs of frontal bristles curve outward and scattered interfrontal setulae are present.
 Vibrissae are absent, but strong bristles occur near the vibrissal angle.
 The mesonotum is flat and the prothorax is separated from the propleuron by a membrane.
 The legs bear strong bristles and soft, dense hairs and the tibiae have subapical bristles.
 The wing is unmarked.
 The costa is entire, without interruptions.
 The subcosta is complete, crossvein BM-Cu is present, and the anal cell (cell cup) is closed.
 Legs usually densely hairy.